t0theheart/album-story-info/README.md

 ## [OTUS](https://otus.ru) homework

-Album Story allows you to create your own story with images and share it with your friends!
+Album Story is application with web interface allows you to create your own story with images and share it with your friends!